reserve-protocol/reserve-index-dtf/README.md

 ##### Auction Usage

-Auctions can be repeated any number of times.
-The `runs` parameter controls how many times the auction can be opened before it is permanently closed.
+Auctions can be repeated up to a number of times specified by the AUCTION_APPROVER.

-It is VERY important that the AUCTION_LAUNCHER does not approve concurrent auctions that simultaneously buy and sell the same token.
-This can result in undefined behavior and unnecessary losses for Folio holders.
-If multiple runs are enabled, two conflicting auctions can alternate execution and lose value to slippage over time.

 ###### Buy/Sell limits